senthil-veerabahu/fn-composer/README.md

 Proc attribute macro composeable is add to any function that can be composed. e.g below is simple function to add 10 to a given number.
-In the current version, only  **single argument sync functions, single arg async function and two arg async functions are supported.**

 ```rust
 #[composeable()]